-Exploring and reflecting on feelings and thoughts, through talking, can help students who are finding things difficult to get a deeper understanding of themselves, and find ways to address and work through whatever is impacting on their studies, well-being, and day to day responsibilities.
+Exploring and reflecting on feelings and thoughts, through talking, can help you wto get a deeper understanding of yourself, and find ways to address and work through whatever is impacting on your studies, well-being, and day to day responsibilities.

 Some of the areas in which counselling can be helpful are: